trampgeek/moodle-qtype_coderunner/Readme.md

 If you are installing for the first time, jump straight to section 2.2.

-### Upgrading from an earlier version
+### Upgrading from a CodeRunner version earlier than 2.4.0

-IMPORTANT: this version of CodeRunner is incompatible with versions prior to 2.4.0.
+The current version of CodeRunner is incompatible with versions prior to 2.4.0.
 If you're attempting to upgrade from an earlier version, you should first upgrade to the most recent version 2 (checkout branch V2 in the repository).
+That will upgrade all questions in the database to a format that can be handled by current versions.

-If you are already running CodeRunner version 2.4.0 or later, you can upgrade simply by following the instructions in the next section.
+If you are already running CodeRunner version 2.4.0 or later, you can upgrade simply by following the instructions in the next two sections.

+### Upgrading from CodeRunner versions between 2.4 and 3.0

+Upgrading to version 3.1 from version 2.4 through 3.0 should generally be straightforward though, as usual, you should make a database backup before upgrading.
+To upgrade, simply install the latest code and login to the web interface as an administrator.
+When Moodle detects the changed version number it will run upgrade code that updates all questions to the latest format.

-Note that all existing questions in the system `CR_PROTOTYPES` category with names containing the string `PROTOTYPE_` are deleted by the installer, which then re-loads them from the file
+However, if you have written your own question types you should be aware that all existing questions in the system `CR_PROTOTYPES` category with names containing the string `PROTOTYPE_` are deleted by the installer/upgrader.
+The installer then re-loads them from the file

     db/questions-CR_PROTOTYPES.xml

-Hence if you have developed your own question prototypes and placed them in the system CR\_PROTOTYPES category you must export them in Moodle XML format before upgrading.
-You can if you wish place that exported file in the 'db' directory with a name ending in `_PROTOTYPES.xml`; they will then be automatically loaded by the installer.
-Alternatively you can import them at your leisure later on using the usual question-bank import function in the web interface.
+Hence if you have developed your own question prototypes and placed them in the system `CR_PROTOTYPES` category (not recommended) you must export them in Moodle XML format before upgrading.
+You can then re-import them after the upgrade is complete using the usual question-bank import function in the web interface.
+However, it is strongly recommended that you do not put your own question prototypes in the `CR_PROTOTYPES` category but create a new category for your own use.

+#### Note for enthusiasts only.

+Version 3.1 no-longer allows a question to have both a per-test template and a combinator template: questions must have one or the other.
+In upgrading from Version 3.0 and earlier, the combinator template is used if "Enable combinator" was set or a combinator template grader is being used, otherwise the per-test template is used.
+This should not change the behaviour of the question *provided* the two templates are consistent in the sense that running any test in the per-test template yields exactly the same result as running that same test all by itself in the combinator template.

 ### Installing CodeRunner from scratch

-To conform to Moodle standards, the CodeRunner question type is now in two different github repositories: github.com/trampgeek/moodle-qbehaviour_adaptive_adapted_for_coderunner and github.com/trampgeek/moodle-qtype_coderunner.
-Install the question behaviour first (see the instructions within that repository), then the question type second.
+CodeRunner requires two separate plug-ins, one for the question type and one for the specialised adaptive behaviour.
+The plug-ins are in two different github repositories: github.com/trampgeek/moodle-qbehaviour_adaptive_adapted_for_coderunner and github.com/trampgeek/moodle-qtype_coderunner.
+Install the question behaviour first (see the instructions within that repository), then the question type second, as follows.

 To install the question type, either: